Are RV fridges good enough for full-time living? We’ll let you decide

 Should You Leave RV Fridge on All the Time?

-Leaving the RV fridge on the entire time is down to personal choice.
+Leaving the RV fridge on the entire time is a personal choice.
 If it's in use, you can leave it on to keep your food fresh.
-But, you do run into some risks if you keep it on all the time.
+But you do run into some risks if you keep it on all the time.
 More specifically, you're at risk when driving on the road or near a gas station.

 As some RV owners suggest, leaving your fridge running all the time when you are using propane can turn a car accident into a fatal one.
 A propane leak during an accident can spark a fire or even trigger an explosion.
 In this case, it's better to keep the fridge off.